 The Official Community Plan (OCP) is a long-range plan that sets out the community's long-term vision, goals and objectives.
+In I see Pitt Meadows 2040, the OCP is updated to plan the community's vision for 2040.

-Pitt Meadows's OCP, I see Pitt Meadows 2040, was adopted in 2022 and considers areas of increasing concern, including climate change and the environment.
+Pitt Meadows OCP was created in 2008.
+Changes were made to this plan to strengthen policies regarding greenhouse gas emissions in 2011, and for affordable housing in 2013.
+In the decade since the adoption of the OCP, the community continues to grow and there are increasing concerns around climate change and the environment.
 Recent changes to transportation in the region have both a positive and negative impact on Pitt Meadows.
-This section provides an overview of transportation related direction that the OCP provides.
+This section provides an overview of transportation related direction in the OCP document.